Morant1/Python_project-gmail_automation_selenium/README.md

 - [ ] Install selenium
 - [ ] Install Google Chrome browser
-- [ ] Download Selenium Chrome Driver according to your Chrome version[here](https://sites.google.com/a/chromium.org/chromedriver/downloads)
+- [ ] Download Selenium Chrome Driver according to your Chrome version [here](https://sites.google.com/a/chromium.org/chromedriver/downloads)
-- [ ] Download the ZIP file, extract Chromedriver.exe executable and place the your C:\Python\Scripts
+- [ ] Download the ZIP file, extract Chromedriver.exe executable and place it in your C:\Python\Scripts

 ###### *Selenium will allow us to scroll/copy text/fill forms and click buttons and Selenium Chrome Driver will open for us Google Chrome to perform our automated tasks .*

 ### Explaining the code:
-###### Logging in with our email by using HTML attributes
+###### Logg in with our email by using HTML attributes

 ```
     username = browser.find_element_by_id('identifierId')  #log in with email